masoncfrancis/CS3450-5-App/README.md

 ## Tool Stack

 This project is written in Python, using a Django web server.
 The database backend will use SQLite.
-UI will be done in
+UI will be done in HTML using the Bootstrap 5 framework.
-All development will be done on team members' local machines.
-Setup procedure tbd...
+All development will be done on team members' local machines, using code cloned from this GitHub repo.

 ## Build Instructions